trishbh01/trishbh01/README.md

 A passionate Dev Econ enthusiast from India :grinning:
 ---------------------------------

+Economist with a creative streak!
+Currently working at the International Labour Organization, I dive into labour market research with a focus on living wages and income.
+I’ve worked on multiple projects at the International Trade Centre and NITI Aayog, tackling everything from economic data analysis to strategy development.

-I am currently pursuing my master's in International Economics at the Geneva Graduate Institute.
-My thesis is based on investigating the effects of night shift deregulation on female labour market outcomes in India.
+I hold a Master’s in International Economics from the Geneva Graduate Institute, where my thesis focused on how discriminatory labour laws impact female labour employment and wages.
+Beyond the numbers, you’ll probably find me with a paintbrush in hand, singing karaoke, or enjoying some good old R&B.

 * 🌍 I'm based in Geneva, Switzerland
-* 🔭 I'm currently on the lookout for opportunities around econ research and policy
+* 🔭 Always on the lookout for opportunities around econ research and policy
 * ✉️ You can contact me at [tridisha.bharadwaj@graduateinstitute.ch](mailto:tridisha.bharadwaj@graduateinstitute.ch)
-* 🧠 I'm improving on spatial and text analysis
+* 🧠 I'm improving my skills on spatial and text analysis

 ### Skills